ABOUT MOI...

 A kids’ educational media brand that didn't completely suck (I thought most of them did).

-I mostly built the brand as a one‑man studio:
+I built the brand as a one‑man studio:

 Over 7 years, that little experiment grew to:

 I grew out of that choice.
-So I sold it.
+So I sold most of it.

 But here’s the catch: that brand wasn’t the art and expression I’d wanted to make since I was a teenager.
 It was the thing I did instead of going all‑in on my actual dreams.